Hexer-7/openwrt-with-modem-drivers/README.md

 # Hi,

 This is build of
-openwrt 24.10.1 with quectel modem drivers QMI over usb or pcie Links on Release
+openwrt 24.10.1 with quectel modem drivers QMI over usb or pcie for Banana Pi R4 Links on Release

 For usb send these commands to the modem: